berinatali/superstore-sales-dashboard-excel/README.md

 Superstore Sales Dashboard
 This project is a dynamic business analytics dashboard developed in Excel.
 It visualizes sales data for a superstore, helping to transform raw data into actionable business insights.
 Key Features
- Data Processing: Utilized data cleaning techniques to prepare raw datasets for analysis.
+ Data Processing: Utilized data cleaning techniques to prepare raw datasets for es analysis.
  Advanced Functions: Implemented complex Excel functions including VLOOKUP, INDEX, and MATCH to create a dynamic and interactive dashboard.
  Visualization: Designed clear and intuitive charts to track sales performance and key business metrics.
 Technical Skills Applied